svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ## API Core

 The fabric of the Svandis solution is woven by the API architecture.
-The Svandis API is based on PHP programming language.
+The Svandis API is based on PHP programming language, and uses [Symfony](https://symfony.com) as a framework.
+Symfony was chosen for its high quality offering in web applications such as the Svandis API.
 This service serves up information to user front end application.
 It is used in the collection of data from data mining users.
 The API works to also supply endpoints for Ico and Token screeners, in addition to blockchain signed message hashes that will go along with "signed data".
 The login mechanism to the API is with Java Web Authentication token, which allows for a given user to interact with the solution.

 The API is connected furthermore to the web feeds, for supplying the Svandis news feed.
 The information at the core of the Svandis solution is stored on a Cassandra database, which is accessible via the API.
 Svandis uses [Swagger](https://swagger.io) service for documentation of the API methods.